alissonperez/gpt-pr/README.md

 ### Option 1: Using `pip install` (Recommended)

-1. Install the package:
+1. Install OR Update the package:

 ```bash
 pip install -U gpt-pr
 ```

-> Note: Use this command to **update** gpt-pr package to the latest version.

 2. Setup API keys for GitHub and OpenAI, take a look at [Configuration](#configuration).